 - Can also generate a default settings file if MangAI doesn’t know the optimal settings for your particular ereader device

 - Any setting can be changed by the user to meet his/her needs

-- If your device is not listed above, simply send me an email and I’ll add it in the next update
+- If your device is not listed above, simply email me and I’ll add it

 - Mixed folder/image-level multithreading, allowing you to process multiple folders and images in parallel